NICMx/rdap-server/events.md

 ## Querying live DB
-When a RDAP service provider is querying its database directly, and therefore, using real-time data, and also an eventAction of type `last update of RDAP database` exists in the events file.
-The implementator may require that the timestamp in the event is the time when the client perform the request, in this case, the value can be override it by enabling the property [is_db_data_live](behavior-configuration.html#is_db_data_live) in the `configuration.properties` file.
+When a RDAP service provider is querying its database directly, and therefore, using real-time data, and also an eventAction of type `last update of RDAP database` exists in the events file, the implementer may require that the timestamp in the event being the time when the client perform the request, in this case, the value can be override it by enabling the property [is_db_data_live](behavior-configuration.html#is_db_data_live) in the `configuration.properties` file.

 ## Updater thread
-The RDAP server contains a thread that verifies from time to time, if there are changes in the “events” files.
+The RDAP server contains a thread that constantly checks if there are changes in the “events” file.

-The files to update the old “notices per request” files should add the extension `.updated`
+The file required to update the old “events.xml” files should add the extension `.updated`

 This thread is activated when the value `events_timer_update_time` in` configuration.properties` is greater than or equal to 10.

-The thread will be activated every `events_timer_update_time` seconds, The thread checks if there are files to be updated, if it detects that the files exist, read and validate the new file and if valid, it will update the notices in the requests and also will replace the previous file.
-Otherwise, if no new notice file exists, the thread will fall asleep and wake up after the configured seconds.
+The thread will execute the verification every `events_timer_update_time` seconds, checking if there are files to be updated, if it detects that the files exist, then the thread reads and validates the new file and if valid, it will update the events in the requests and also will replace the previous file.
+Otherwise, if no new event file exists, the thread will fall asleep and wake up after the configured seconds.